 When you combine moving costs with the difficulty of uprooting your life every few years, relocations can take a big toll.
-While some moving hassles are unavoidable, you can ease the financial pain of PCSing with a little advance planning.
-Consider following this timeline for your next move:
+While some moving hassles are unavoidable, you can ease the financial pain of PCSing with a little advance planning:

 Whether your move is days or weeks away, develop a moving budget in advance to keep your finances on track and avoid last-minute costs.